maphew/zadam-trilium-wiki/Search.md

 `note.parents.parents.title = 'Books'` This again works transitively, so this will find notes whose parent of parent is named ‘Book’.

-`note.ancestors.title = 'Books'` This is sort of extension of parents - this will find notes which have an ancestor anywhere in their note path (so parent, grand-parent, grand-grand-parent …) with title ‘Book’.
-This is a nice way how to reduce the scope of the search to a particular sub-tree.
+`note.ancestors.title = 'Books'` This is sort of extension of parents - this will find notes which have an ancestor anywhere in their note path (so parent, grandparent, grand-grand-parent …) with title ‘Book’.
+This is a nice way how to reduce the scope of the search to a particular subtree.

 `note.children.title = 'sub-note'` So this works in the other direction and will find notes which have (at least one) child called “sub-note”.